trafflux/figma-mcp-server/README.md

 # Figma MCP Server

-Model Context Protocol server implementation for Figma API.
-This server provides a standardized interface to interact with the Figma API using the Model Context Protocol.
+A Model Context Protocol server implementation for interfacing with the Figma API.

 ## Setup